 Explore the 5 best things to do in Dubai with kids.
 Dubai is a dream holiday destination for most families and this was true for my family as well.
-From theme parks, to incredible family friendly malls to breath-taking garden centres, Dubai has something special for everyone and these are the 5 best things to do in Dubai with Kids.
+From theme parks to incredible family-friendly malls to breath-taking garden centers, Dubai has something special for everyone and read on to find out the 5 best things to do in Dubai with Kids.

-From the hotel stay at an all inclusive luxury resort – Atlantis the Palm, to exploring Aquaventure Waterpark (the water park) which came as complimentary when you stay at the hotel, creating treasured and mad memories in the 12 days we had and allowing the children to be thoroughly engaged by exploring new cultures was our aim.
+From the hotel stay at an all-inclusive luxury resort – Atlantis the Palm, to exploring Aquaventure Waterpark (the water park) which came as complimentary when you stay at the hotel, creating treasured and mad memories in the 12 days we had allowed the children to be thoroughly engaged by exploring new cultures.

 5 Best Things to do in Dubai with kids – #1 Visit Aquaventure Waterpark